striversity/glft.old/sec03/solution/exercise02/README.md

 		1) declare an array of about a few hundred 'int'
 		2) assign a random integer between -20 and 120 to data[i]
 		  - TIP: you can use input.GetRandInt(low, max) int
-		3) print sorted list of tempature data
+		3) print sorted list of temperature data
-		4) print that max tempature
+		4) print that max temperature
-		5) print the min tempature
+		5) print the min temperature
-		6) print the average tempature
+		6) print the average temperature

 ## TODO 2 - Calculate discount and sales tax:
 	1. Initializes an array representing the total purchase of 20 shoppers.